Wildfire Updates & Resources

 Travelers should expect delays throughout the West Cascades and Cascade Range.
 Here’s a look at what to expect as you plan your upcoming travels.

-Highway 126: Short stretches of Highway 126, largely between the McKenzie Bridge area in the south and the highway's intersection with Highway 20 in the north, may be intermittently closed while firefighters remove hazardous trees from along the roadway.
-If traveling Highway 126, give yourself extra time to account for potential closures and periods of heavy smoke.
+Short stretches of Highway 126, largely between the McKenzie Bridge area in the south and the highway's intersection with Highway 20 in the north, may be intermittently closed while firefighters remove hazardous trees from along the roadway.
+Give yourself extra time to account for potential closures and periods of heavy smoke.

-Highway 22: Travelers should expect delays along Highway 22 as crews continue to clean debris from 2020 wildfires and work to ensure safety of drivers and residents.
+Travelers should expect delays along Highway 22 as crews continue to clean debris from 2020 wildfires and work to ensure safety of drivers and residents.
 Many businesses were damaged or destroyed in the fires; with limited services in the Santiam Canyon area, be sure to fill your gas tank, and pack plenty of water, food, and other supplies.
-Learn more about outdoor recreation in the Santiam Canyon area and how to make the most of your next visit.

 Visit TripCheck.com for up-to-the-minute travel alerts, maps, webcams, closure information, and other advisories.